amserdion01/ClientServerapp/README.md

 # ClientServerapp
-Client - Server app build in C++ using t0he Winsock2.h
+Client - Server app build in C++ using the Winsock2.h